 Important information from the Home Front Command – Pikud HaOref.
 Safety Guidelines for Rocket Fire.

-It is not always possible to get on a plane and leave.
-Families may be separated when dads are called up for army service and reserve duty and moms are left to look after the children on their own.
-Depending on the threat, schools will close down.
-Scary as it may be, you may be required by law, to be at work.
-Taking care of your children during a time of war is challenging.
-The children will be out of their regular daily routine.
-They might suddenly be thrust into the care of an elderly relative, a neighbor, a friend or babysitter or even be placed in a strange environment.
+Many immigrants were not required to serve in the armed forces abroad but now that you are living in Israel, you might have to serve some time in the Israel Defense Force (IDF).
+In times of a threat, families may be separated when dads are called up for reserve duty and moms could be left to look after the children on their own.
+Taking care of your children during this time is challenging; Depending on the type threat, schools may shut down.
+Scary as it is, you may be required by law, to be at work.
+Children are out of their regular routines and might suddenly be thrust into the care of an elderly relative, a neighbor, friend or babysitter and possibly placed in a strange environment.

 In case of an emergency situation, the Home Front Command (Pi’kud Ha’oref) will issue appropriate instructions via the media.
 Instructions are generally in Hebrew, Russian, English and Amharic.
 Instructions via text messaging may also be sent through your mobile phone.